 The cost of creating a living trust in Alabama varies significantly depending on the method you choose to use.
 There are online websites you can use that will cost you no more than a few hundred dollars.
 Using an attorney, on the other hand, may cost upwards of $1,000.
 Exact prices obviously depend on the specific attorney or online program you go with.

 While you can technically make a living trust on your own, there are certain risks involved with DIY estate planning.
 There’s a lot of precise research involved, and it’s easy to overlook important details or get confused.
 We recommend you work with an estate planning attorney who is a specialist in forming trusts.

 Why Should You Get a Living Trust in Alabama?

-A living trust is great way to ensure that your assets and property are distributed the way that you want after your death.
-The key perk related to creating a living trust is that it lets your family to avoid the probate process.
+A living trust is a great way to ensure that your assets and property are distributed the way that you want after your death.
+The key perk related to creating a living trust is that it lets your family avoid the probate process.
 This can be time-consuming, expensive and convoluted, whereas a living trust is executed without probate.

 Alabama is also one of many states that don’t use the Uniform Probate Code, which makes the probate process much more straightforward.
 For this reason alone, creating a living trust in Alabama may be a particularly smart idea.

 Another reason why a living trust might be worthwhile is that it avoids conservatorship if you become incapacitated.
 This is because you’ll already have a trustee or a successor in place.